santhoshmeda/iot-310/week2/lab1/README.md

 You now know how to work on VMs in an effective manner for local development.

+Last thing, if you delete the `Vagrantfile` before destroying your VM you can put yourself in a bad situation (i.e. Vagrant doesn't know how to drive VirtualBox and all references are gone).
+If that happens, remove the VM from the VirtualBox GUI.
+Ideally, delete VM instance using `vagrant destroy` and then delete the `Vagrantfile` (if you wanted to).
+Also, don't make changes inside of VirtualBox GUI, all options and configs should be defined within the `Vagrantfile`.

 ## Hacker Edition (optional): VirtualBox Settings, Networking and Synced Folders